Vilsepi/after/README.md

 ## Roadmap

+- Fix Bootstrap-based frontend (migrated from Foundation)
+- Filter recommended venues by category (only show bars, pubs, restaurants), instead of banning venues one-by-one
+- Show no rating if rating is 0
+- Add navbar and scalable view routing
+- Split recommendations and latest checkins ("nearby activity") into separate views
+- For recommended beers, show the global rating instead of the rating of a single person in the latest checkin
 - Move blacklists and suggestion logic from frontend to backend
 - Instead of basing recommendations on randomly picked latest checkins, first pick bars and then fetch top-rated, recently drank beers there
-- Split recommendations and latest checkins ("nearby activity") into separate views
-- For recommended beers, show the global rating instead of the rating of a single person in the latest checkin
-- Filter recommended venues by category, instead of banning venues one-by-one
-- Add tests and Travis
+- Add tests and Travis CI

 ## License and attribution